ihtiht/dinger/README.md

 This app exists to show that these and other pain points are easily addressed nowadays if things are done correctly.
 And for my and every other Tinder user's joy too, of course :)

+## Usage instructions

+Once you have the app installed, and you have an accout registered in Tinder using Facebook (that is, you log in onto Tinder using your Facebook account), just open Dinger and log in with your Facebook account so it can have your Tinder credentials.
+After that, it will work on its own.

 ## Distribution

 This app does not meet the terms to make it to F-Droid since it uses both Firebase and Google Play Services, and I don't want to risk a strike on my Google Play account, so the default way to install it is by going to the [website](https://stoyicker.github.io/dinger/#download "Dinger APK download").
 Whenever you open the app, you will get notified if newer versions are available.